perendi/techspert.io-project/README.md

 -I had to populate a table with the data, and introduce configurable pagination(5, 10, 20) and sortable columns

 I need to implement pagination and sorting on a data table, so I decided to use the angular material library and use a mat-table for the data, because it's easily configurable and sortable.
+(Don't be fooled by the sorting arrows, they are indicating whether the order is ascending or descending, not the "direction".
+When it's pointing up, it means ascending order, when it's pointing down, it means descending order)

 -I had to introduce a filter for searching by city name